AndrewLevinson/core-interaction-spring-2020/docs/lessons/lab/lesson-1.md

 ## README.md

-- Let's add and push a `README.md` file to your new repository.
+- Let's add and push a `README.md` file to your new repository :tada:

 ## Next: [HTML Lesson & Setting up Github Pages →](lesson-2.md)